 When I was planning my wedding, I was amazed by how many strict, deeply-ingrained wedding etiquette rules still exist today.
 Despite the fact that couples have become less traditional than they were in the past (many live together before marriage and have no need for more kitchenware), these silly rules still exist.
-Here are some of the ridiculous etiquette rules that need to change.
+Here are 4 ridiculous wedding etiquette rules that need to be changed.

 My husband and I got married outside at the Minneapolis Sculpture Garden on a gorgeous fall day.
 The wedding was beautiful, but if I could do it all over again, I probably wouldn’t have an outdoor wedding.
 Here are some of the pros and cons of having an outdoor wedding.

 When you’re planning a wedding, everyone, and I mean everyone , feels the need to offer you unsolicited advice.
 Your mom, your friends, your hairstylist, and even a friend of a cousin’s friend’s neighbor’s coworker – they all have an opinion on some aspect of your wedding.